 Table 6.3 shows the amount of land in Sturbridge held under Chapter 61, 61A or 61B, which are managed for forestry, agricultural or recreational purposes.
-Chapter 61 is a legislative act offers property owners tax benefits in exchange for maintaining their properties for those uses.
+Chapter 61 is a legislative act that offers property owners tax benefits in exchange for maintaining their properties for those uses.
 These lands are considered to only be temporarily protected, however, as they can be developed and converted into other uses.
-If an owner decides to sell or use the land for another purpose, the Town can recover some of the tax benefits - through back taxes - and has an option to buy the land.
-In Sturbridge, more than half of the Chapter 61 land is protected for recreational purposes.
+If an owner decides to sell or use the land for another purpose, the Town can recover some of the tax benefits-through back taxes-and has an option to buy the land.